CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02d2-Postman-Ex1.md

 #### Step 2: Making an API call

 1. In order to make an API call, we first have to select the HTTP method.
+We are using the HTTP application layer protocol for API communication, but access to most APIs will be secured using SSL or TLS as indicated by `https` in the API URLs.

-    Three of the most common methods used in API calls are `GET`, `POST`, and `PUT`:
+    Three of the most common HTTP methods used in API calls are `GET`, `POST`, and `PUT`:

     * A `GET` request is used when getting information from an API.
 A `GET` request specifies the information in which it is interested via the URL, parameters, and headers.